openstack-archive/tricircle/README.md

     Make sure the 3 OpenStack can work independently before cascading introduced, eg. you can boot VM with network, create volume and attach volume in each OpenStack.
 After verify that 3 OpenStack can work independently, clean all created resources VM/Volume/Network.

-    After all OpenStack installation is ready, it's time to install IceHouse pathces both for cascading OpenStack and cascaded OpenStack, and then replace the Nova-Compute/Cinder-Volume/Neutron OVS-Agent/L3-Agent to Nova Proxy / Cinder Proxy / Neutron l2/l3 Proxy.
+    After all OpenStack installation is ready, it's time to install Juno pathces both for cascading OpenStack and cascaded OpenStack, and then replace the Nova-Compute/Cinder-Volume/Neutron OVS-Agent/L3-Agent to Nova Proxy / Cinder Proxy / Neutron l2/l3 Proxy.

-* **IceHouse pachtes installation step by step**
+* **Juno pachtes installation step by step**

 1. Node1
   - Patches for Nova - instance_mapping_uuid_patch